Silver Reverse Osmosis (RO) Replacement Filter Set

 This is a physical barrier that will not allow bacteria to pass through.
-Ceramic Water Filter has replaced the Ultra Filtration Membrane as it dramatically reduces flush times making the system quicker to install and easier to maintain
+Pleated Filter has replaced the Ultra Filtration Membrane as it dramatically reduces flush times making the system quicker to install and easier to maintain

 Stage 4: RO Membrane

 Removes Bacteria, Viruses, Heavy Metals, pesticides, Herbicides, and Reduces the Mineral Content (TDS) by up to 96%.
 This filter has a lifespan of 2-3 years.
 This is an optional extra.

 Stage 5: T33 Filter